-Once Blackpool Central multi-storey car park is complete later this year there will be an additional 864 spaces, but this will reduce to 647 due to the loss of Chapel St multistorey car park (217 spaces) as the Blackpool Central land is drawn down although there will be additional spaces provided in subsequent phases.
+Once Blackpool Central multi-storey car park is complete later this year there will be an additional 864 spaces, but this will reduce to 647 due to the loss of Chapel St multi-storey car park (217 spaces) as the Blackpool Central land is drawn down although there will be additional spaces provided in subsequent phases.
 These figures are not included in 6.1

 In addition a further development is under discussion (but not yet committed) to bring forward a building on the old Apollo site.
 This area currently provides no car park spaces but would be able to accommodate 100 parking spaces.
 But if this development were to proceed 60 potential spaces would be lost but there would be a net gain of 40 spaces.
-These figures are not included in 6.1 a) Winter Gardens Conference Centre
+These figures are not included in paragraph 6.1.